culgnol/Applicant/README.md

 Applicant
 =========

-Work samples of code to provide perspective employers.
+Welcome!
+This is a small showcase of work samples for perspective employers.

+Thanks for stopping by!
+Cheers!